-The Gracie Barra team became one of the most feared teams of the late 1990’s and early 2000’s winning the Mundial (World Championships) on several occasions, being 2002 the most dominant year for Gracie Barra’s history with 8 gold medals in the men’s black belt division, solidifying its name as one of the top academies in the world.
+The Gracie Barra academy became one of the most feared teams of the late 1990’s and early 2000’s winning the Mundial (World Championships) on several occasions, being 2002 the most dominant year for Gracie Barra’s history with 8 gold medals in the mens black belt division, solidifying its name as one of the top academies in the world.

 The Gracie Barra expansion used many of its black belts to open smaller Gracie Barra academies all around the US, using a “BJJ for all” approach and marketing campaign tag line, in an attempt to become a more family orientated sporting academy.
-This highly successful plan saw the growth of its student portfolio by the 1000’s but took its toll on the competition team, a team that saw its black belts spread out around the world training mostly by themselves or with students, which proved to be of influence in Gracie Barra’s weaker performances on the major tournaments at the black belt level in the mid 2000′s.
+This highly successful plan saw the growth of its student portfolio by the 1000’s but took its toll on the competition team, a team that saw its black belts spread out around the world training mostly by themselves or with students.
+This influenced Gracie Barra’s weaker performances on the major tournaments at the black belt level in the mid 2000’s.